 For information on changing the strings stored in the User Application driver, see the section "Localizing Provisioning Objects" in the User Application: Design Guide.

 What languages do I want to support?

-- ☐ Locate the JAR files corresponding to the language(s) you want to support.
-For example, English strings are located in UserAppStrings_en.JAR. - ☐ Unzip the JARs into a working directory using a zip tool or the Java JDK JAR program.
+Locate the JAR files corresponding to the language(s) you want to support.
+For example, English strings are located in UserAppStrings_en.JAR.